 Xiaozhai tiankeng has incredible size.
 This hole is 626 m long and 537 m wide.
 The total depth is 511 – 662 m.
 The area of the opening is 274,000 m², volume – 119.348 million m³.
 All these millions of cubic meters have been dissolved and carried away by the river.

 The sinkhole is a double nested structure – the upper bowl is 320 m deep, the lower – 342 m deep, and 257 – 268 m across.
 Between both these steps is a sloping ledge.
-This ledge has formed due to a muddy, “dirty” layer in limestone.
+This ledge has formed due to a muddy, “dirty” layer of limestone.

-In wet weather, there is seen waterfall falling into tiankeng.
+In wet weather, there is seen a waterfall falling into tiankeng.